acapolungo/adriencapolungo_13_14032022/README.md

 ## Backend API

 This project runs using an API.
-To launch the API, go to the following repo and follow the instructions (port 3000 used by the API !) :
+To launch the API, go to the following repo and follow the instructions :

 [Backend](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API)
 Run the API first to start this project.